A person's points to cut out. Pain points on the human body: detailed diagram and training video

 Adam's apple

-elbow joint
+Elbow joint

 Solar plexus

-Heart region
+Heart area

 Stomach

-It is in the abdomen that most of our internal organs.
-No wonder the "belly" in Russian - from the word "life".
-Also in the old days the expression "not sparing your belly" was common.
-Especially dangerous is a deep penetrating blow in upper part belly.
-A blow to the lower part introduces a state of shock, and if it is strong enough, it can lead to serious internal damage.
+It is in the abdominal area that most of our internal organs.
+It’s not for nothing that “belly” in Russian comes from the word “life”.
+Also in the old days, the expression “not sparing your belly” was common.
+Particularly dangerous is a deep penetrating blow to top part belly.
+A blow to the lower part puts you in a state of shock, and if it is strong enough, it can lead to serious internal damage.

-It is not for nothing that the expression “beat off the kidneys” is so common.
+No wonder the expression “beat off the kidneys” is so common.
 A blow to them not only causes severe pain, it can render the organ unusable and turn a person into a disabled person.

 Groin